scotteratigan/electron-dr/README.md

 - Logging
   - logging currently writing at 1 second interval, but not a true buffer (which would be more performant)
   - be sure to log script errors for debugging
+  - possible to write to compressed format on the fly?

 - Skinning system (dynamically loading css variables)